Bsal13/Offensive-Security-Proving-Grounds-Boxes/Heist (Hard) Windows Active Directory Box.md

 ![](Images/Pasted%20image%2020221012181516.png)

-#### - After sending the request we receive a NetNTLMv2 hash for the user **enox** comes in to our Responder output.
+- After sending the request, our Responder response contains an NTLMv2 hash for the user enox.

 ![](Images/Pasted%20image%2020221012181626.png)

-#### - Copy the entire hash including the username and use a text editor to paste it into a file named hash.txt.
-After that, use the following commands to find the cracking mode needed for this hash type and then to begin cracking it:
+- Using vim we copy the whole hash, including the username, into a file called hash.txt.
+Next, we crack this hash type by using the following command to determine the required cracking mode:

 hashcat -h | grep -i "ntlmv2"
 hashcat -m 5600 hash.txt /usr/share/wordlists/rockyou.txt -o cracked.txt

-#### - After no time at all, the hash is cracked and the password extracted from the cracked.txt file we output the results into.
+- The hash is cracked in a matter of moments and the password is saved in the "cracked.txt" file.

-#### - Cat "cracked.txt" file which shows username enox and password california
+- We examine the "cracked.txt" file, revealing the password California and the username enox.

-#### - Typed crackmapexec winrm 192.168.123.165 -d heist.offsec -u enox -p california -x "whoami" and found user "heist/enox" is running on the target machine:
+We then use crackmapexec to establish a remote session with the user enox.
+We run the command "crackmapexec winrm <target_IP> -d heist.offsec -u enox -p california -x "whoami"" and discover that the user "heist/enox" is running on the target machine.
+We then establish a winrm shell using the command "evil-winrm -i <target_IP> -u enox -p california".

+- We type the following command and discover that the target machine is being used by user “heist/enox”:

+crackmapexec winrm 192.168.123.165 -d heist.offsec -u enox -p california -x “whoami”

 ![](Images/Pasted%20image%2020221012181836.png)

-#### - Typed "evil-winrm -i 192.168.123.165 -u enox -p california" and received the below winrm shell:
+- We receive the following winrm shell when we typed "evil-winrm -i 192.168.123.165 -u enox -p california":

 ![](Images/Pasted%20image%2020221012212318.png)
 #evil-winrm  #Winrmshell